Imperator Aleksandr II-class battleship: History

 Imperator Aleksandr II served in the Baltic Fleet and represented Russia, along with the cruiser Rurik, at the opening of the Kiel Canal in June 1895.
 She ran aground in Vyborg Bay later that year, but suffered little damage.
 Joining the Mediterranean Squadron in August 1896, she supported Russian interests during the Cretan Revolt of 1897.
 Imperator Aleksandr II returned to Kronstadt in September 1901.
 She was reboilered in December 1903 and modified 1904–05 to serve as an artillery school ship with her secondary armament replaced by more modern guns.
 Her crew refused to suppress the mutinous garrison of Fort Konstantin defending Kronstadt in August 1906.
 She was assigned to the Artillery Training Detachment in 1907.
 During World War I, she was mainly based in Kronstadt where her crew was active in the revolutionary movement.
 She was renamed Zarya Svobody (Заря Свободы: Dawn of Freedom) in May 1917.
 Turned over to the Kronstadt port authority on 21 April 1921, Imperator Aleksandr II was sold for scrap on 22 August 1922.
 She was towed to Germany during the autumn of 1922, but was not stricken from the Navy List until 21 November 1925.

-According to Robert Gardiner in Conway's All the World's Fighting Ships 1860–1905, Imperator Aleksandr II was reconstructed in France between 1902 and 1904, with her torpedo tubes removed and her six and nine-inch guns exchanged for five 8 in 45-caliber guns and eight six-inch 45-caliber guns.
+According to N. J. M. Campbell in Conway's All the World's Fighting Ships 1860–1905, Imperator Aleksandr II was reconstructed in France between 1902 and 1904, with her torpedo tubes removed and her six and nine-inch guns exchanged for five 8 in 45-caliber guns and eight six-inch 45-caliber guns.
 Her revolver cannon were also exchanged for ten three-pounder guns.
 V.V.
 Arbazov in Bronenoset︠s︡ Imperator Aleksandr II confirms that the torpedo tubes were removed and claims that she had her nine-inch guns replaced by five 8-inch, the fifth being placed at the stern, her old six-inch guns were exchanged for newer, more powerful models, and four 47 mm and four 120 mm guns were added on the upper deck, presumably replacing the old revolver cannon.
 However, this happened in Russia, not France.